MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/migrating-from-parse-to-playfab.md

 - **Player data**: Data is stored per **Player** account, like **Parse *Keyed User Data***.

   > [!NOTE]
-  > For more information on this subject, see our Quickstart [Player Data](../../data/playerdata/quickstart.md).
+  > For more information on this subject, see our quickstart [Player Data](../../data/playerdata/quickstart.md).

   Data can be: